thisismetis/Metis_Fundamentals/git_and_github/git_setup.md

 # Part 4.
 Working with Curriculum Content

 When modifying local copies of course content and pulling updates from a course github repo, it is possible to encounter "merge conflicts".
-This happens when local file versions are not fully aligned with remote versions, and be caused by something as simple as just opening a jupyter notebook.
+This happens when local file versions are not fully aligned with remote versions, and may be caused by something as simple as just opening a jupyter notebook.

 Luckily, there are two easy ways to avoid or solve these conflicts so that you can continue to successfully pull (we recommend the 1st):

-**Work with copies of notebooks instead of the original**
+**1. Work with copies of notebooks instead of the original**

 Whenever opening a course jupyter notebook, we recommend first copying it and adding "\_copy" to the filename.
-This way, you will have a clean local copy of the file that you can run and take notes in without modifying the original (note that due to `.gitignore` files, filenames including patterns like "copy" will not even show up under untracked files when running `git status`.
+This way, you will have a clean local copy of the file that you can run and take notes in without modifying the original (note that due to `.gitignore` files, filenames including patterns like "copy" will not even show up under untracked files when running `git status`).

 Example: